 To edit a Type, click the Type you wish to edit underneath the Transparency Type node, then adjust the details you want to change.

-The History Tab will track when changes are made to this particular Transparency, and which user initiated the change.
+- The History tab: You can use this to track when changes are made to this particular Transparency, and which user initiated the change.

 - The All Resources checkbox: to apply this to the whole office.

 - The All Day checkbox: will extend the transparency over the full day, regardless of how long the transparency initially was.